Homepage > Education and Learning > Schools > Find a School > School Search

 Samantha Stevenson, the schools SENCO has obtained Postgraduate Certificate for The National Award for SEN Co-ordination from Derby University.

-The school has a number of staff who have recently undertaken Attachment and Trauma Awareness training and Emotion Coaching training.
+The school has a number of staff who have undertaken Attachment and Trauma Awareness training.
+All staff will be participating in Relational and Restorative Practice training and Emotion Coaching training in the 24/25 academic year.
 Staff are encouraged to attend training based on the cohort of children that they are working with.
-We also have a member of staff who is trained to deliver the HOPE Project to children that have an emotional need for support.
-Whole school staff training also takes place where appropriate.
+We also have a member of staff who is trained to deliver the HOPE Project to children that have an emotional need.
 All teaching staff are currently signed up to the Schoot, an online, collaborative, training platform and are able to access online training of their choosing as well as those that have been assigned by the SLT.

-Staff meeting take place on a weekly basis and staff are able to share good practice and discuss any areas that may require some additional training/support.
+Staff meetings take place on a weekly basis and staff are able to share good practice and discuss any areas that may require some additional training/support.

 All staff have received Safeguarding training to at least Level 1 and PREVENT training.